AnyChart/docs.anychart.com/sub/quick-start.md

 ```
 	<script>
 	    $(function() {
-	        var chart = new anychart.pie.Chart([ //create instance of pie chart with data
+	        var chart = new anychart.pie.Chart([ //create an instance of pie chart with data
 	            ['Mushrooms', 3],
 	            ['Onions', 1],
 	            ['Olives', 1],